Highest-Paying Jobs in Computer Science

-Top computer science jobs outpace average annual earnings for most Americans
+Top computer science job pay outpaces average annual earnings for most Americans.

 The entire tech industry is growing, and IT jobs offer significant salaries, reports CompTIA, the leading technology industry association.